uwdata/living-papers/README.md

 # Living Papers

 Authoring tools for scholarly communication.
 Create interactive web pages or formal research papers from markdown source.
+Living Papers is intended to be a "language toolkit" for parsing, transforming, and rendering documents.

+To get up and running quickly, use the [Living Papers project template](https://github.com/uwdata/living-papers-template/).

 This repo is a research testbed for Living Papers development.
 There will be bugs.
 Contributions (issues, PRs, etc) are welcome!